acbsnhu/cs340/README.md

 to interpet a problem and find a solution that benifits the user but is able to translate that solution so that a computer a program can fill that need.
 They do this by undertanding and interpting a problem and then testing their solution before implmenting it.
 This is important because it solves problems for user that they wouldnt be able to do for themselves and at the same time it can save them time and resources once solutions are implemented.
+My work on this project would save a company time because when I created the dashboard I implmented 3 filters that would only look up certain types of dogs based on what was needed.
+This is important because they get this information a lot quicker than they would if they had to go through each file manually.